LG to Chronology section home

 Special section by Anatoly Zak; Editor: Alain Chabot

 Luna-Glob (a.k.a.
-Luna-25) is the first robotic mission developed in post-Soviet Russia for the exploration of the Moon.
+Luna-25) was the first robotic mission developed in post-Soviet Russia for the exploration of the Moon.
 Aiming to land in the high-latitudes of the Southern Hemisphere of our natural satellite, it was intended to pave the way to a whole series of robotic and, eventually, piloted lunar expeditions.

 desing